Karya55/Appcent-News-App/README.md

 Note: Person can travel to the resources by clicking to the sources name.

 ## How to install on your computer
-Fork the Repository
+- Fork the Repository
-Clone the Repository
+- Clone the Repository:
 - git clone <url>
-Install the required dependencies and packages through npm or yarn
+- Install the required dependencies and packages through npm or yarn:
 - npm install
-Start the App
+- Start the App:
 - npm start